-Netflix’s break-out documentary last 2019, Don’t F**k with Cats: Hunting an Internet Killer, is an investigative thriller that purely hangs on the idea that the best types of mysteries are solved through collaboration.
+Netflix’s break-out documentary Don’t F**k with Cats: Hunting an Internet Killer, is an investigative thriller that hangs on the idea that the best types of mysteries are ones solved through collaboration.

-It is a manhunt on the cyberspace.
-When the suspect of their case suddenly provided clues, as if a John Doe villain in a noir movie, Green and Thomson use this an opportunity to look for things that may contribute to their mission.
+When a video surfaces of a man abusing his cat, members of an animal-rights group on Facebook band together to identify the culprit.
+The documentary follows two of the group’s members: John Green and Deanna Thomson, as they embark on a manhunt through cyberspace.
+Green and Thomson use every opportunity to look for things that may contribute to their mission.
 If they see a rug in the photo/ video, they will look for the exact design of the rug and pinpoint where it can be bought and who might have ordered it.
 If they see just the small details like hair color, a poster on the wall, vacuum model, the music in the background, they will find a way to piece things together.

-This is a very compelling documentary that truly deserved its viewership.
+This is a very compelling documentary that wholly earned its viewership.
 Truly, a recommended viewing.